-Consider a buyer who is willing to buy q units of a homogeneous good in a market with two competing sellers.
-Her per-unit valuation of consuming the good is normalized to 1.
-The buyer can decide whether to search to find out the prices of the competing sellers, or not.9 If she does not search, her reservation utility is normalized to zero.
-The marginal cost of producing the good is also normalized to zero.10 valuation consumers.
+Consider a market in which a mass of consumers interacts with two firms selling homogeneous products.
+Each consumer is characterized by the number of units q she is willing to buy.
+The distribution of buyers types in the market is captured by the continuous function H(q), with $q \in \mathbb{R}^+$ .
+Each buyer's per-unit valuation of consuming the good is normalized to 1.
+Buyers decide whether to search to find out the prices of the competing sellers, or not.
+If a buyer does not search, her reservation utility is normalized to zero.
+The marginal cost of producing the good is valuation consumers.
 If we had heterogeneity in valuations rather than size, this result would also hold in our model with search frictions but only as long as the search cost distribution depicted an increasing elasticity.

-8Other empirical papers report price discrimination based on search frictions in the auto-car industry (Braido and Ledo, 2018), in wholesale food markets (Marshall, 2020) and in the trade waste market (Salz, 2017).
+&lt;sup>8Other empirical papers report price discrimination based on search frictions in the auto-car industry (Braido and Ledo, 2018), in wholesale food markets (Marshall, 2020) and in the trade waste market (Salz, 2017).

-9Alternatively, one could assume that a buyer who does not search can buy the good at a default price normalized to 1.
+&lt;sup>9Alternatively, one could assume that a buyer who does not search can buy the good at a default price normalized to 1.
 This would apply to several settings, e.g. in energy markets, consumers typically have access to energy at a regulated price, and consumers also have the option to search for competing retailers.
 The results of the model would remain the same.